 These are just some things you can do to maximize this arrangement.
 Don’t know where to start your Work from Home arrangement?
 Schedule a consultation with an account manager here.

-Google Hangouts is a tool to connect your team from anywhere via chat and video meetings.
+Google Meet is a tool to connect your team from anywhere via chat and video meetings.
 It is part Google Workspace (previously known as G Suite), an online suite of productivity tools.
 Work on important reports and presentations together as a team in and out of the office.
 Learn more about Google Workspace (previously known as G Suite) here.

 Get access to all our exclusive member-only content